An official website of the United States government

 2,060 households | Voluntary | Monthly | Phone | 8 weeks | 18 min | ||

-2,500 households | Voluntary | Monthly | Diary | 2 months | 2 weeks | Info | |
+2,500 households | Voluntary | Monthly | Diary | 2 months | 2 weeks | CE diary information | |

-3,700 households | Voluntary | Monthly | Personal visit, Phone | 1 month | 65 min | Info | |
+3,700 households | Voluntary | Monthly | Personal visit, Phone | 1 month | 65 min | CE interview information | |

-7,800 housing units | Voluntary | Monthly | Personal visit, Phone | 1 month | 5 min | Info | |
+7,800 housing units | Voluntary | Monthly | Personal visit, Phone | 1 month | 5 min | CPI housing information | |

-60,000 households | Voluntary | Monthly | Personal visit, Phone | 10 days | 10 min (varies by month) | Info | |
+60,000 households | Voluntary | Monthly | Personal visit, Phone | 10 days | 10 min (varies by month) | CPS information | |

-33,000 households | Voluntary | Quarterly | RDD(Random Digital Dialing), Phone | 7 weeks | 13 min | Info | |
+33,000 households | Voluntary | Quarterly | RDD (Random Digital Dialing), Phone | 7 weeks | 13 min | TPOPS information | |

-The 1st sample in the second wave was collected between September 2018 and July 2019, prior to the pandemic.
+The first sample in the second wave was collected between September 2018 and July 2019, prior to the pandemic.
 Response rates in the 2nd and 3rd samples, collected between September 2019 and July 2021, were impacted by the pandemic as personal visits were suspended between March 2020 and December 2021.
 BLS expanded the sample size from approximately 10,000 targeted establishments to 15,000 for the last two samples in the second wave.
-While lower establishment response rates were expected, the ORS program expected similar amounts of occupational observations as collected in the 1st sample necessary to meet publication standards.
+While lower establishment response rates were expected, the ORS program expected similar amounts of occupational observations as collected in the first sample necessary to meet publication standards.
 The enhanced collection approach prioritized cooperating establishments and minimized collection efforts on establishments lacking engagement, refusing cooperation, or providing incomplete data.

 To better reflect the responding establishments used to produce the published estimates, BLS included establishment overlaps between samples in the same wave.
 Previously, sample overlaps were excluded from response rates which understated the 2022 rate by 1.1 percentage points and by 0.2 percentage points in 2018.
 BLS recalculated response rates going back to the start of the survey using the new approach.

-Survey | Sample size | Mandatory/ Voluntary |
+Survey | Sample size | Mandatory or voluntary |

 Frequency | Collection methods | Collection period |